 Spring 2022: February 14 - May 5, 2022

 |February 14 (tentative)

 * Dates and itinerary subject to change.
 The Global Education Office reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, and/or any other unforeseen circumstances.

 The Program Cost for study abroad courses is assessed separately from Mason tuition and fees.
-This means separate charges are put on your student account for this course, a study abroad tuition charge and a study abroad program fee charge which together equal the published Program Cost for this course.
+This means separate charges will be put on your student account for this course, a study abroad tuition charge and a study abroad program fee charge which together equal the published Program Fee for this course.